Beamforming Technologies for Ultra-Massive MIMO in Terahertz Communications: THz UM-MIMO Systems

 \subsection{Transceiver Architectures}

 In this subsection, we review the progress of transceiver architecture in THz UM-MIMO systems.
 The earliest beamforming architecture can be traced back to the attempt to construct high directional gain beams using phase shifters in antenna arrays, which is now known as analog beamforming.
-In analog beamforming architecture, all antennas adjust the phase of the same signal through the phase shifters in the analog domain \cite{archi1}.
-Since the phase shifters can not change the magnitude of the signal, the analog beamforming vector is subject to constant modulus constraint, which limits the flexibility of control and impairs the beamforming performance and capacity improvement.
-In contrast, as a high-cost architecture, digital beamforming or precoding can realize any linear transformation of multiple signal streams from the digital band to the antenna elements, which provides more degree of freedom \cite{archi2}.
+In analog beamforming architecture, all antennas adjust the phase of the same symbol through the phase shifters in the analog domain \cite{archi1}.
+Since the phase shifters can not change the magnitude of the symbol, the analog beamforming vector is subject to constant modulus constraint, which limits the flexibility of control and impairs the beamforming performance and capacity improvement.
+In contrast, as a high-cost architecture, digital beamforming or precoding can realize any linear transformation of multiple signal streams from the digital baseband to the antenna elements, which provides more degree of freedom (DoF) \cite{archi2}.
 Despite the ease of beam control, it is unaffordable to be applied in UM-MIMO systems due to the high power consumption and high system cost \cite{archi3}.

 As a cost-performance trade-off, hybrid beamforming (HB) architecture has emerged as an attractive solution for UM-MIMO systems \cite{archi4, archi6}.
 The HB can be expressed as a combination of analog beamforming and digital precoder, as presented in Fig. \ref{hba}.
-HB architecture operates in both the baseband and analog domains, which has been shown to achieve the performance of the digital beamforming in some special case but with much lower hardware cost and power consumption \cite{archi61, archi7}.
-There are mainly three types of HB architectures that have been reported extensively: the fully-connected architecture, the partially-connected or sub-connected architecture, and the dynamically-connected architecture.
+HB architecture operates in both the baseband and analog domains, which has been shown to achieve the performance of the digital beamforming in some special cases but with much lower hardware cost and power consumption \cite{archi61, archi7}.
+There are mainly three types of HB architectures that have been reported extensively: the fully-connected architecture, the partially-connected (or array-of-subarray (AoSA) ), and the dynamically-connected architecture.